 Alcoholism is the dependence on alcohol to maintain semi-normal lives and routines such as work, social engagements, or school.
 The specific trigger for alcohol addiction that requires alcohol detox is not fully understood.
 What is known is that excessive, regular drinking will cause changes in the chemical production of the brain which over time can become impossible to regain control over.
 Alcoholism is not like heroin addiction.
 The time it takes for an individual to become fully dependent on alcohol is usually months and years, not hours and days.
 Alcohol detox becomes necessary when an individual cannot control or limit their drinking anymore.

 Risk Factors for Alcohol Addiction

 The exact reason some individuals become addicted to alcohol is not completely understood.
 There have been certain risk factors associated with alcoholism that are shown to greatly increase an individuals chances of becoming an addict.
 Teenagers looking to fit into peer groups are putting themselves at risk as they are drinking underage, likely binge drinking, and are probably dealing with self esteem issues.
 Some of these risk factors include:

-- Consuming more than 12 drinks during a week
+- Having more than 12 drinks in a week

 - Binge drinking weekly